 Membrane pressed parts and components we have pressed include: casework, over-bed trays, cabinet doors, bedroom furniture, sculpted wall panels, table tops, and more.

-Laser Engraving and Cutting
+Laser Engraving and Laser Cutting

 The process can be as simple as taking your artwork and printing it to the laser using our custom printer driver.
 Two-dimensional laser engraving can be effectively achieved at full speed on our laser systems.
 The resolution used to laser engrave will determine the quality of the finished artwork.
 Typically the Kern Laser Engravers use 300 – 600.